SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/migration-strategy-using-terraform.md

 ### Advantages

-- There is no ingestion of duplicate logs and metrics.
+- No ingestion of duplicate logs and metrics.

 ### Disadvantages

-- There will be a loss of logs and metrics during migration.
+-  Logs and metrics will be lost during migration.

 ## Troubleshooting